fhnw-students/wodss-tippspiel-doc/README.md

 * The sender's login credentials

 The `EmailService` offers a bunch of handy methods to put together an email:
 1. `prepareSession` prepares a javax.mail.Session
 2. `createMessage(String recipient, Locale locale, Session session, String subjectKey, String messageKey, String... contentParameters)` which puts together the message:
-    - fills in the sender
+    2.1. fills in the sender
-    - fills in the recipient
+    2.2. fills in the recipient
-    - fills in the subject with the key from the `MessageBundle` in the respective locale (see I18N for further information)
+    2.3. fills in the subject with the key from the `MessageBundle` in the respective locale (see I18N for further information)
-    - fills in the content with the key from the `MessageBundle` in the respective locale populated by the contentParameters (these can be used with `{n}` in the `MessageBundle`)
+    2.4 fills in the content with the key from the `MessageBundle` in the respective locale populated by the contentParameters (these can be used with `{n}` in the `MessageBundle`)
 3. `sendMessage(Session session, MimeMessage message)` which sends the email.

 The service can easily be used to add another method that uses these helper methods to send another email.
 The logging is very verbose in order to make sure that information is not lost if the email sending fails.
 This could be very hard to analyze if bugs or incidents occur in production.

 ### Internationalization

-I18N
-Entitäten
+The internationalization is necessary in the backend as well because certain entities can be translated.
+As of now these are the following:
+1. Emails, obviously as they are sent from the backend to the receiver.
+2. Country names as we only maintain the key (jp for Japan, tn for Tunesien, ...) in the database and then access the correct translation in the respective `MessageBundle`
+3. Stadium names as we only maintain the key (Moscow.Luzhniki for Olympiastadion Luschniki, Moskau, ...) in the database and then access the correct translation in the respective `MessageBundle`
+4. Game phase names as we only maintain the key (phase.name.group1 for Gruppenphase 1, ...) in the database and then access the correct translation in the respective `MessageBundle`
+5. Tip rules such as correct winner, correct amount of guest score, ...

+#### I18NService
+The translations are accessible via the `I18NService` class where a String can be loaded either parameterized or simple (that means it does not contain placeholders  `{n}`):
+* `getLocalizedString(String key, Locale locale): String`
+* `getParameterizedLocalizedString(String key, Locale locale, String... parameters): String`

+#### Locale
+Whenever something translated has to be used, the `Locale` should be loaded from the request headers in the `Controller` (can be passed as argument on a request method (example: `AuthenticationController.register(...)`)).

+#### Design decision
+The design decision was made that any Dto containing translated values, needs this service and the request `Locale` to translate the keys into values.
+This is a drawback to the convenience of not having to maintain translations in the database which would have lead to a much more complex database design.

+### Entities & Business Logic
+Entities contain business logic as long as it is not already in the database statements (which are located in the `JpaRepository`'s in the persistence package). `Service`s only contain shared business logic or collective functionality such as gathering and consolidating data into objects.
+For instance, the management of verification tokens or reset tokens is handled by the `User` but the adding of the ranking information is done in the `RankingService` as this is only data gathering and assembling.

 MySQL, DB Layer
 Deployment